Brick by brick: building momentum in New Orleans

 New Orleans knows about starting over.
-When the storm surge from Hurricane Katrina breached the city’s levees and floodwalls, at least 1,800 people throughout the Gulf Coast died in the subsequent floods, with more than 1,500 of them in Louisiana.
+When the storm surge from Hurricane Katrina breached the city's levees and floodwalls, the subsequent floods killed more than 1,500 people in New Orleans and throughout Louisiana.
 This one-two punch of catastrophe also left more than 100,000 more displaced—many of whom have never returned.
 As a result, New Orleans is both a very old place and a very new one.
 Some of its problems, entrenched government bureaucracy among them, predate Katrina but have nevertheless made building post-hurricane momentum difficult.

 Perhaps that's why this city, right now, is exactly where Jennifer Cecil (MPP '09) belongs.
 The former Meijer Fellow is Director of One-Stop Operations.
 In the spring of 2011, she was asked to assist New Orleans' Chief Administrative Officer with analyzing the city's permitting and construction data.
 A year later, these simple metrics have led her to oversee Mayor Mitch Landrieu's "one-stop shop" for building permits and licenses.

 Jennifer has worked for New Orleans local government since graduating from the Ford School; her first job landed her in capital projects administration, "literally building public buildings, rebuilding New Orleans."
 But the capital fund was a logjam of too many projects, construction management contracts with perverse incentives, and nearly $33 million in money that couldn't be accounted for.